NavisCarrierSolutions/MACS3.API.Services/README.md

 Find popular generators at [Swagger Codegen](https://swagger.io/tools/swagger-codegen) or [SwaggerHub](https://swagger.io/tools/swaggerhub).

-## Sample - using MACS3.Connected SDKs with Microsoft Visual Studio and C# 7.1:
+## Sample: MACS3.Connected Stability Calculation with Microsoft Visual Studio and C# 7.1:

-### Basic stability calculation: Create a project
+### Create a project
 MACS3.Connected SDK packages can be installed into any .NET project, provided that the package supports the same target framework as the project.

 ### Add the MACS3.Connected Stability SDK from nuget.org